Antibiotics: Some of the Inherent Risks

 Viruses, on the other hand, can’t exist on their own since they’re not alive.
 They are, in fact, particles with genetic material wrapped in a thin protein coat.

 Their growth and reproduction only occur after they invade living cells.

 Our immune system can fight some viruses before they affect the body.
-However, antibiotics are not effective on their own to combat viruses.
+However, an antibiotic is not effective on its own t o combat viruses.

 Harmful use of antibiotics

-Taking antibiotics when you have a cold or suffer from other viral diseases is useless.
+Taking an antibiotic when you have a cold or suffer from other viral diseases is useless.
 Not only this, but they can have negative effects on your health in the future.